pustotnik/zenmake/docs/buildconf.rst

       build directory then ZenMake will not touch previous build directory.
       You can remove previous build directory manually or run command ``distclean`` before changing of ``buildroot``.
-      ZenMake can not do it because it stores all meta information in current build directory and if you change this directory it loses all this information.
+      ZenMake cannot do it because it stores all meta information in current build directory and if you change this directory it loses all this information.